 Expands revenue streams

 However, the benefits of lending don’t just end with the potential for consumers.
+A 2020 report by Mambu found that 88% of banks believe that embedding financial services into third-party platforms is important for their future success.
 Small and medium-sized businesses can also benefit from the introduction of embedded financial systems.
 For example, they may be able to offer higher-end products or competitive rate payment plans for high-ticket items or services.
-In addition, onboarding embedded lending software could help

 Increases consumer loyalty

 Customers love the flexibility, and embedded finance offers that in abundance.
-It delivers the possibility to access high-ticket purchases than they previously could and securely spread their payments over a number of months.
+A survey conducted by Cornerstone Advisors found that 69% of US consumers are interested in using embedded lending products from their existing financial institutions, such as loans offered during the checkout process.
 By feeling more in control, they are more likely to purchase in the first place.

 Reduces churn rates

 Due to the ties of having credit, consumers are likely to feel more connected to a business.
+In a survey conducted by FICO, 61% of US consumers said they would be more likely to use a financial product offered by a non-financial company, such as a retailer or fintech company, if it was embedded in the company’s app or website.
 This may encourage them to go back time and time again whether to pay the loan or to purchase a new product.
 With a straightforward process, consumers feel more comfortable repeating the purchase procedure.

 Simplifies the process for both the client and business